Veteran Goran Pandev to hang up his boots after the Euro

 “I am very happy to have worked with this captain and with this human being“said Angelovski, who avoided giving details about his continuity on the Macedonian bench.

-“Tomorrow we will play to the maximum and I don’t want to talk about the future,” he concluded.
+“Tomorrow we will play to the maximum and I do not want to talk about the future,” he concluded.